codecrafters-io/build-your-own-redis/stage_descriptions/geospatial-08-rm9.md

 # Expecting ["Munich"]
 ```

-The value is a RESP array, which is encoded as:
+The tester will validate that the response is a RESP array, for example

 ```
 *2\r\n